-Cheesy rice made in the oven is really simple and hands-free.
+Cheesy rice with broccoli is really simple and hands-free.
 Basic instructions for making plain rice in the oven are also given.
 Such a cool technique!
-This post is sponsored by Produce for Kids.

 Let’s dig into some cheesy rice!